lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## X-Wing

 This specification borrows extensively from the analysis and KEM combiner construction presented in [X-Wing].
 In particular, X-Wing and id-MLKEM768-X25519-SHA3-256 are largely interchangeable.
 The one difference is that X-Wing uses a combined KeyGen function to generate the two component private keys from the same seed, which gives some additional binding properties.
-However, using a derived value as the seed for `ML-KEM.KeyGen_internal()` is, at time of writing, explicitly disallowed by [FIPS.203] which makes it impossible to create a FIPS-compliant implementation of X-Wing's KeyGen  or private key import functionality.
-For this reason, this specification keeps the key generation for both components separate and only loosely-specified so that implementers are free to use an existing certified hardware or software module for one or both components.
+In order to allow for re-use of existing hardeneded certified  this specification keeps the key generation for both components separate and only loosely-specified so that implementers are free to use an existing certified hardware or software module for one or both components.

-Due to the difference in key generation and security properties, X-Wing and id-MLKEM768-X25519-SHA3-256 have been registered as separate algorithms with separate OIDs.

 ## ETSI CatKDF